 The USDA BioPreferred Program currently has 97 different product categories.
-Businesses wishing to apply for the Voluntary Labeling Program must submit all the required product information along with ASTM D6866 biobased content testing results showing their products meet the minimum biobased content set out by the USDA for that particular product category.
-The USDA definition of biobased products does not include food, feed or fuel.
+Businesses wishing to apply for the USDA Certified Biobased Product label must submit all the required product information along with ASTM D6866 biobased content testing results showing their products meet the minimum biobased content set out by the Program for that particular product category.
+According to the Program, biobased products do not include food, feed or fuel.
 Biobased products should originate from plants and other renewable materials, including agricultural, forestry and marine materials.

 One area that is often associated with concerns over waste and environmental impact is the food service industry, in particular all various disposable products that are used like cutlery and food containers.
 The USDA BioPreferred Program encompasses several product categories in this industry, these along with their minimum biobased content requirements and descriptions are summarized in the table below.